penpot/penpot-docs/plugins/create-a-plugin.md

 <p class="advice"><b>Serving an application:</b> This refers to making your application accessible over a network, typically for testing or development purposes. <br><br>When using a tool like <a href="https://www.npmjs.com/package/live-server" target="_blank">live-server</a>, a local web server is created on your machine, which serves your application files over HTTP.
 Most modern frameworks offer their own methods for serving applications, and there are build tools like Vite and Webpack that can handle this process as well. </p>

 **You don't need to deploy your plugin just to test it**.
 Locally serving your plugin is compatible with `https://early.penpot.dev/`.
 However, be mindful of potential CORS (Cross-Origin Resource Sharing) issues.
 To avoid these, ensure your plugin includes the appropriate cross-origin headers.
+(Find more info about this at the <a target="_blank" href="/technical-guide/plugins/deployment/">Deployment step</a>)

 Serving your plugin will generate a URL that looks something like `http://localhost:XXXX`, where `XXXX` represents the port number on which the plugin is served.
 Ensure that both `http://localhost:XXXX/manifest.json` and `http://localhost:XXXX/plugin.js` are accessible.
 If these files are inside a specific folder, the URL should be adjusted accordingly (e.g., `http://localhost:XXXX/folder/manifest.json`).